 Men in Philanthropy & Leadership of Brunswick (MPLB)

-Members of MPLB will complement the work of Women in Philanthropy & Leadership Brunswick (WPLB) making philanthropic investments in our next generation of leaders by engaging in volunteer opportunities and contributing an annual membership donation of $100 helping to fund scholarships for Brunswick Community College (BCC) students.
+Members of MPLB will complement the work of Women in Philanthropy & Leadership Brunswick (WPLB) making philanthropic investments in our next generation of leaders by engaging in volunteer opportunities and contributing an annual membership donation of a minimum of $100 to help fund scholarships for Brunswick Community College students.

 Scholarship and/or Endowment Creation

 Volunteers in the community are needed to make contacts with organizations and individuals interested in establishing community scholarships and/or sustainable scholarship endowment funds.
 Apart from identifying potential donors, the Foundation appreciates support in soliciting the funds necessary to increase endowments to the $25,000 mark by reaching out to the community for support.

 Mentoring Student Ambassadors and/or Student Government Association Members